openeuler-mirror/docs/docs/en/docs/A-Ops/service-deployment-manual.md

     - Viewing configuration items.
     - Adding configuration items.
 (Currently, you can only do this by adding items in `/etc/yum.repos.d/openEuler.repo` and `/etc/coremail/coremail.conf`.
 The format must be correct.)
-    - Viewing the configuration file (expected configurations).
+    - Viewing the configuration file (the expected configuration).
     - Viewing configuration change logs.

     (6) Architecture Awareness